Landford and Hamptworth

 Starting at the Southampton to Salisbury bus stop (opposite the Methodist church) turn left to follow a signed footpath uphill for a short detour to avoid the road.
 Follow the path behind houses to a small wood and then re-join the main road.

 Carefully cross the road to join a track straight ahead between two houses.
 Follow the track uphill, past a byway sign, and along a wooded track with low banks either side.
 Go through a wide metal gate and continue along the woodland corridor to a ford crossing.
 Look for a hidden path and small footbridge on your right for a detour around the ford to re-join the track.

 At the grassy triangle turn left onto Lyburn road and past a Southern Water utility building.
 Where the road forks on a left bend, turn right and follow the road to a footpath sign for Hamptworth Farm.
 Turn right onto a grassy path and then follow a track through mixed oak and birch woods You might be lucky and catch a glimpse of deer.

 4. Stile onto Hamptworth Road

-Leave the woodland and follow along the field hedge on your right to a small metal gate.
-Go through the gate and then immediately over a stile onto Hamptworth Road.
-Turn left and follow the road uphill past the picturesque thatched cottages at Hamptworth Farm and then downhill past the golf course.
+Leave the woodland and follow ahead with the field hedge on your right to a small metal gate.
+Go through the gate and then immediately through a large gate onto Hamptworth Road (4).
+Turn left and follow the road uphill past the picturesque, thatched cottages at Hampworth Farm and then downhill past the golf course.

 5. Information panel